skatejs/skatejs/README.md

 ### `link (elem, propSpec)`

 The `link()` function returns a function that you can bind as an event listener.
-The handler will take the event and propagte the changes back to the ``.
+The handler will take the event and propagte the changes back to the host element.
 This essentially allows for 2-way data-binding but is safer as the propagation of the user input value back to the component element will trigger a re-render ensuring all dependent UI is up to date.

 ```js
 skate.define('my-input', function () {